uw-midsun/strategy/soc/README.md

+# SOC

-A directory for the car's state of charge modelling and data
+A directory for the car's state of charge (SOC) modelling and data.
+To be updated.